-The Charisma Myth teaches the readers how to be more charismatic.
-It has tons of great wisdom and insights with both good psychology and lots of practical tips.
+The Charisma Myth (2012) teaches readers how to be more charismatic.
+Olivia Fox Cabane, the author, shares tons of great wisdom and insights with both good psychology and lots of practical tips.

 - Bullet Summary